agrathwohl/ultra/_posts/2021-02-25-Censorship.md

 dogmatic approach to the age-appropriateness.
 Christians could enjoy Pantera without shame on Napster, just as kids could bypass their parents' wishes and listen to the hot, edgy artists at the time such as Kid Rock, Limp Bizkit, and Korn.
+It provided an experience for music that paralleled the experience `gopher` once gave to readers.

-That was a huge win for society, but the FCC's corporate partners did not see things this way.
+P2P was a huge win for society, but the FCC's corporate partners did not see things this way.
 Before P2P, corporations decided what music would be readily available to consumers.
 This allowed them to maintain their stranglehold upon listeners, by keeping music fans' interests and tastes safely within the rails